Supposedly, “There ain’t no such thing as a free lunch.”

 One of our pharmacists graduated from Luther and we have a long history of serving Luther students, faculty, and staff.

 Delivery of prescription medications is free for Luther students: you will pick them up at the College Health Services office.
+However, you’ll need to make some arrangement to pay the copay (that part of the cost that your insurance has you pay) – most students (or parents) place a credit card on file in our secure system for this purpose.
 If getting a prescription delivered, we can include any over the counter products you need, from shampoo to Advil.
 Just call, email or text us and ask!

 Transferring prescriptions from your home pharmacy is free too: just give us a call to get the process started.